-The A to Z Medical Excellence Scholarship is happy to partner with the Student National Medical Association (SNMA) to create a unique opportunity to support students who are underrepresented in medicine.
+The A to Z Medical Excellence Scholarship has partnered with the Student National Medical Association (SNMA) to create a unique opportunity to support students who have been historically excluded in medicine.

 The average medical student applies to 40 residency programs with students pursuing surgical specialties applying to an average of 60 programs.
 The cost of applying to residency, the last phase in medical education training, can be inhibitory and students without means are often limited to the number of programs they can apply to.
 Additionally, these costs are not allotted for in medical education loans.
 Thus, students with financial need face a challenge in covering the cost of residency application.

 These expenses, paired with the challenges that students underrepresented in medicine face, create an unmet need.
 The A to Z Medical Excellence Scholarship and SNMA have partnered to create an opportunity to increase access to residency through this sponsorship.
 We welcome applicants who are applying into all residency specialties.

 Recipients of this scholarship are:

 - passionate medical students dedicated to serving populations that experience institutionalized discrimination, racism and economic exploitation

 - students with commitment to teaching and mentorship